 To create a new group

-- In the Calculation engine menu, select Group.
+- In the calculation menu (), select Group.

 - Enter the group name.

-- Select your attribute.
+- Select an attribute.
 This example uses the attribute Ticket Tags to create groups for each type of ticket.

 - Select the values you want to add to a group.